ms/buildtogether.tech/src/rules-comfortable.md

 :   Study after study has shown that this has more impact on productivity than a
-    fast network, a fat disk, or caffeine, but most workplaces are still too crowded, too noisy, and filled with too many interruptions
-    <cite>WeziakBialowolska2018</cite>.
-Some people still say, "If I can't
-    overhear what other people are talking about, I might miss something important," but that only applies if the only people you're overhearing are members of your own team (and even then, it's a dubious claim).
+    fast network, a fat disk, or caffeine, but most workplaces are still too crowded, too noisy, and filled with too many interruptions [% b WeziakBialowolska2018 %].
+Some people still say, "If I can't overhear what other people are talking about, I might miss something important," but that only applies if the only people you're overhearing are members of your own team (and even then, it's a dubious claim).